Is Fortnite down? And if so then how long is the Fortnite downtime?

 What to know if you're seeing the dreaded "Fortnite servers not responding" error

-If you're asking is Fortnite down, then you've probably tried to get online and jump into your favorite experience to see what's happening in Springfield, but have hit a snag along the way.
+If you're asking is Fortnite down, then you've probably tried to get online and jump into your favorite experience to see what's new in the battle royale and beyond, but have hit a snag along the way.
 Instead of landing on the regular lobby screen to select your game mode, you've found yourself stuck on a permanently looping loading screen bearing the dreaded message that the Fortnite servers not responding is the current issue.
-At the time of writing, Fortnite is down for maintenance to launch the Fortnite The Simpsons Season, so the servers will be offline until the current login and in-game issues are resolved and you can drop on the island again.
+At the time of writing, Fortnite down for scheduled maintenance, and while that may take a few hours longer than usual to roll out the update for the next season, you'll soon be ready to drop on the island again.

 Whether you're unable to connect, are getting specific Fortnite error codes, or have run into Fortnite scheduled downtime, we've got all of the details you need to know.
 Generally Epic's magnum opus is pretty stable when it comes to servers, but connection problems can still be an issue when it comes to Fortnite.
 That's why we've got the latest on the Fortnite servers laid out for you below.